JosePaumard/JDK20_2023-Loom-Lab/Readme.md

 1. The first thing you need to implement is a timeout on the weather.
 If something goes wrong, and you get an exception, or if getting the weather takes to long, then you want to give a default value instead of making your whole process fail.
 The `StructuredTaskScope` class has just the right method for that: `joinUntil()`.
 If you want to set up a 100ms timeout, then you can pass `Instant.now().plusMillis(100)` to this `joinUntil()` method call.
 You will then have to handle a `TimeoutException`, that you can use to return your default value for the weather.
 2. Now you can create a `readTravelPage()` factory method in the `TravelPage` record, following what you did for `Weather` and `Quotation`.
 This method can create a scope and submit two callables to it: one to read the weather, and the other to read the quotation.
 You can create your own `TravelPageScope`, by extending `StructuredTaskScope`.
 To do that, you need to find a type parameter for this scope, that is a super type to all the objects this scope has to handle: `Weather` and `Quotation`.
 So far, this type is `Object`.
 What about you create an interface, `PageComponent` and make `Weather` and `Quotation` implement it?
 Then `TravelPageScope` can extend `StructuredTaskScope<PageComponent>`.
 3. From there, you can handle the weather and the quotation with futures in the `readTravelPage()` method.
-This will work but will make your hard to unit test.
+This will work but it will make your code hard to unit test.
 If you decide to override the `handleComplete()` method, your business logic is written in its own method, that you can easily test.
 4. Here are some hints to override `handleComplete()`.

     1. What you get is a `Future<PageCompoment>`, that can carry a value, or an exception.
 So there are two things you need to do: check the state of this future, and check the type of the value it carries.
 Checking the state first is your best choice.
     2. You can follow what you did for the `QuotationScope` class, and handle the `RUNNING` and `CANCELLED` cases in the exact same way.
     3. Handling the `SUCCESS` case is interesting.
 You need to check if the produced value is a `Weather` or a `Quotation`.
-You can do that with a switch on types, another preview feature of the JDK 19.
+You can do that with a switch on types, another preview feature of the JDK 20.
 Because you are working with Loom, preview features are already enabled, so you can use the switch on type with no further configuration.
 You can even go one step further, and seal the `PageComponent` interface, only permitting `Weather` and `Quotation` to implement it.
 Your switch is now exhaustive without having to add a default case.
 You can now save the produced quotation and weather is instance fields of this scope.
 Make sure that they are volatile, because they need to be visible.
     4. Handling the `FAILURE` case can be done in the same way.
 You may need to check if the exception is an instance of `Quotation.QuotationException` and handle it specifically, and catch all the other exceptions.